Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

 Step 4: Background subtraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The HST WFC3/UVIS G280 sky is complicated, showing variations in both space and time.
-The trace also occupies a substantial fraction of the frame, and the slitles nature of the G280 grism means that background objects' dispersed spectra can interfere with background estimation.
+The trace also occupies a substantial fraction of the frame, and the slitless nature of the G280 grism means that background objects' dispersed spectra can interfere with background estimation.
 To accomodate this, :code:`HUSTLE-tools` offers a wide range of background treatment options for you to explore to determine which suits your data best.

 Step 4a: uniform value background subtraction
 '''''''''''''''''''''''''''''''''''''''''''''